 Some tourist spots and major cities have hostels that are quite pricey.
 This means that accommodation can eat up your budget.
 However, you can use Couchsurfing.
 This website allows tourists to connect with Canadians willing to accommodate them in their spare couch or bedroom for free.

 Couchsurfing is beneficial as you will stay with the locals who can give more insight and tips than a traveler guidebook.
 Join the website for free.

 3. Adapt your suitcase to the weather

 You should bring a warm toque (woolen hat), a scarf, and gloves to prevent your face from numb extremities.
-This is because even in the summer, the temperature dips during the night in the mountains and there can be lots of thunderstorms on the prairies.
+This is because even in the summer, the temperature dips during the night in the mountains, and there can be lots of thunderstorms on the prairies.
 In the winter, the country gets cold, but the weather is moderate on the mild coast of BC.

 Do not forget your travel insurance as well.
-This because you can become ill or hurt yourself and it will cost you much.
+This is because you can become ill or hurt yourself and it will cost you much.
 Travel insurance will get you covered.

 4. Choose your destinations and decide when to go

 Canadian cities are extremely cool.
 Halifax, Toronto, Winnipeg, Vancouver, Montreal, and other main cities have lots of great food, culture, and plenty of great outdoor activities.
 Even so, getting out of the Canadian cities and visiting the enormous Canadian wilderness will give you true happiness and joy.